Collaborating Wellness - Janice LaFountaine, LMFT

 It's Tuesday at 7:43 PM.
 You remember—mid-sentence in a work conversation—that your kid needs a specific colored folder for tomorrow's presentation.
 You also remember that the dog's medication is running low, that your mother-in-law's birthday is Saturday and you haven't ordered a card, that the car registration is due next week, and that someone needs to call the insurance company about that billing error.
 Your partner, sitting three feet away, is peacefully scrolling their phone.
 Untroubled.
 Unaware.
 Because in their mind, everything is handled.
 And they're right—it is handled.
 By you.
 Always by you.

 You hold the entire blueprint in your head—the dentist appointments, the social calendar, the invisible emotional check-ins, and the seventeen steps that precede the one visible task your partner finally notices.
-You are exhausted in a way that sleep doesn't fix.
+You are exhausted in a way that sleep doesn't fix—a loneliness that mirrors broadcasting to the void.

 This is what I call The Blueprint Burden: the invisible, crushing weight of being the only one who holds the vision for your shared life.